Cardington back in state title game - Morrow County Sentinel

 Nerves may have gotten the better of the Roughriders in the early going, as they committed three errors in the first two innings in falling into a big hole.

-Cardington got two runners on base without a hit in the first inning, as Kierson George led the game off by drawing a walk and Baylee Hack was hit by a pitch with one out.
+Cardington got two runners on base without a hit in the first inning, as Kierson George led the game off by drawing a walk and Adams was hit by a pitch with one out.
 Chelsey Miller then drove in both runners with a double.

 “She struggled for two or three weeks just with confidence,” said Brininger of his sophomore catcher.
 “I think she feels like she can hit now.”